 We have dealt with each of our top 5 major suppliers for at least 7 years and we believe we have cultivated and maintained good working relationships with our major suppliers.
 During the Periods Under Review, save as disclosed in Section 5.1.1 of this Prospectus, we have not faced any material supply disruptions and/or major delays from our major suppliers.
-Due to our Group's market leader position as well as our longstanding business relationships with our major suppliers, we expect our business relationships with our top 5 major suppliers to continue.
+Due to our Group's market leader position as well as our longstanding business relationships with our major suppliers to continue.